How we do it

 Stor-Age has a flat operational structure that recognises our store-based teams as pivotal to achieving our strategic objectives.
 This includes driving occupancy, revenue and cash flow growth in the portfolio.
 To foster a partnership culture within the business, management spends significant time at the properties and is accessible to all employees.

 Our learning, development and training programme, delivered online and in person, develops core and soft skills to promote individual advancement.
 A performance management system supports this through regular appraisals and feedback sessions.

 Investment in a leading e-learning platform in 2017 (Edu-Space) continues to provide additional benefits to the business, such as increased flexibility, efficiency and productivity, as well as reduced costs.
 To support Edu-Space, during the year, we engaged LinkedIn Learning as an on-demand e-learning resource to enable continued learning for senior managers and functional teams.

 To enhance management’s planning capability, we introduced a formal management committee (manco) structure.
 Strategic planning is now implemented through quarterly meetings of the manco, where key objectives and goals are identified.

 Ensuring secure storage

 We aim to provide the ultimate in secure storage.
 This includes ensuring our customers’ peace of mind when it comes to their personal security and the security of their possessions.

-Access to our storage facilities is automated and requires personal verification.
-Strategically located cameras provide CCTV surveillance, which is bolstered by alarm systems and electrified perimeter fencing, as well as infrared beams at certain facilities.
+Access to our properties is automated and requires personal verification.
+Strategically located cameras provide CCTV surveillance, which is bolstered by alarm systems and electrified perimeter fencing, as well as infrared beams at certain stores.